KaleRoberts/parcel-boilerplate/README.md

 A Redux-powered Hacker News page built by using its [Firebase API](https://github.com/HackerNews/API).
 Boilerplate taken from use of Brandon Jernigan's [whatisboom/parcel-boilerplate](https://github.com/whatisboom/parcel-boilerplate)

+Uses React.js, Redux for state management, and for routing using react-router and redux-router

 Get Started
 ---